 There are over 6100 km of public rights of way in Somerset.
-They are comprised of footpaths, bridleways, restricted byways and a few byways open to all traffic.
-Several of these paths are promoted as part of popular regional or national trails, such as the Coleridge Way, River Parrett Trail, South West Coast Path and West Somerset Coast Path.
+They are footpaths, bridleways, restricted byways and a few byways open to all traffic.
+Several of these paths are promoted as part of popular regional or national trails, such as the England Coast Path, the Coleridge Way, River Parrett Trail, South West Coast Path and West Somerset Coast Path.

 You can find information on 16 popular promoted trails in the Route Finder leaflet which is in the Information and Resources section of this page.
-Three of these; Coleridge Way, West Somerset Coast Path and River Parrett Trail are managed and promoted by us.
-Copies of the Walking Riding and Cycling Routes in Somerset leaflet can be found in most Tourist Information Centres and Council Information Points.
-More information about walking the West Somerset Coast Path and the Coleridge Way can also be found under the Information and Resources section.
+We manage and promote three of these - Coleridge Way, West Somerset Coast Path and River Parrett Trail.
+They all link to the England Coast Path.

 Bridges along the River Tone leaflet

-A joint effort between the Institution of Civil Engineers (ICE), Somerset County Council and the Highways Agency has produced a fascinating leaflet about 23 bridges along the course of the River Tone.
+A joint effort between us, the Institution of Civil Engineers and Highways England has produced a fascinating leaflet about 23 bridges along the course of the River Tone.

-Every bridge in the short guide has details about its engineering pedigree provided by the Council's members of the ICE, using snippets from archaic records and modern techniques and material used.
+Every bridge in the short guide has details about its engineering pedigree provided by our members of the Institution of Civil Engineers, using snippets from archaic records, and modern techniques and material used.

-Copies of the leaflet can be picked up in the Tourist Information Centres at Wellington and Taunton, or downloaded from the Information and Resources section of this page.
+You can pick up copies of the leaflet in the Tourist Information Centres at Wellington and Taunton, or you can download it from the Information and Resources section of this page.

-The 15 mile long canal path between Taunton and Bridgwater has been developed as a multi-user route to encourage walking and cycling.
+The 15-mile canal path between Taunton and Bridgwater has been developed as a multi-user route to encourage walking and cycling.
 It forms part of the Sustrans cycle route 3.
 The canal path is an ideal way of passing through lowland Somerset, seeing areas of historic interest and natural beauty.

 The Somerset Space Walk is an attraction along the canal route.
-It was designed by the late Pip Youngman and depicts our solar system as a true scale model running the length of the Bridgwater to Taunton canal.
+It was designed by the late Pip Youngman and depicts our solar system as a true scale model running the length of the canal.

-Information leaflets on the Space Walk and the various canal walks can be downloaded from the Information and Resources section.
+You can download information leaflets about the Space Walk and the various canal walks from the Information and Resources section.